jrdfm/resume/projects/microCaml/lexer_and_parser/README.md

 ## Introduction

 Implementation of MicroCaml — a *dynamically-typed* version of OCaml with a subset of its features.
 Because MicroCaml is dynamically typed, it is not type checked at compile time; like Ruby, type checking will take place when the program runs.
-As part of your implementation of MicroCaml, you will also implement parts of `mutop` (μtop or Microtop), a version of `utop` for MicroCaml.
+There ia also an implementation of `mutop` (μtop or Microtop), a version of `utop` for MicroCaml.

 The lexer function will convert an input string of MicroCaml into a list of tokens, and your parser function will consume these tokens to produce an abstract symbol tree (AST), either for a MicroCaml expression, or for a `mutop` directive.